 This calculator helps you work out when you can get your super, and when you can apply for the age pension, if applicable

 When and how to access your super

 You can access your super when you reach your 'preservation age'.
 This is the minimum age, set by law, that your super must be 'preserved' until.
 You can then access it as a regular pension, a lump sum or a combination of both.

-Roads and Maritime Services offer many products free of charge to eligible pensioners, such as licences, regos, driving tests and Photo Cards.
+Transport for NSW offers many products free of charge to eligible pensioners, such as licences, regos, driving tests and Photo Cards.

 Pensioner water rebate

 If you're an owner-occupier and receive a government pension you may qualify for a rebate on your water bill.